paolofulgoni/DotRange/README.md

 #### `Intersection`

-`Interval.Intersection(Interval)` returns the maximal range enclosed by both this range and other (which exists iff these ranges are connected), or if no such range exists, throws an `ArgumentException`.
+`Interval.Intersection(Interval)` returns the maximal interval enclosed by both this interval and other (which exists iff these intervals are connected), or if no such interval exists, throws an `ArgumentException`.

 `Intersection` is a commutative, associative operation.